almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 ### Be active on LinkedIn

 Join groups.
 Post about the work that you are doing.
-Comment, not just like, to the posts made by others.
-By doing these things and more, you'll be an active history on LinkedIn.
-Being active helps you before more visible on the platform, and thus more likely to be seen by recruiters and hiring managers.
+Comment, not just like, on the posts made by others.
+By doing these things and more, you'll be an active participant on LinkedIn.
+Being active helps you be more visible on the platform, and thus more likely to be seen by recruiters and hiring managers.

-THe reaosn that I state about comment and not just likeinyg or reacting to posts made by others, is because most people will not scroll through to see who liked the post.
+The reason that I state about comment and not just likeinyg or reacting to posts made by others, is because most people will not scroll through to see who liked the post.
 However, they will scroll to see who has commented on an post, and in some cases will reply back to the comments that you have left on a post.
 Thus commenting on a post will give you greater visibilty on the